owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 * Good, because the URLs reveal a relevant path context to users
 * Good, because everything after the `#` is not sent to the server, building the webdav request to list the folder is offloaded to the clients
 * Good, because powerusers can navigate by updating the path in the url
-* Bad, because the current ids are uuid based, leading to very long URLs where tha path component nearly vanishes between two very long strings
+* Bad, because the current ids are uuid based, leading to very long URLs where the path component nearly vanishes between two very long strings
 * Bad, because the `#` in the URL is just a technical requirement
 * Bad, because ocis web requires a `/#/files/s` at the root of the route to distinguish the files app from other apps
 * Bad, while navigating using the WebUI, the URL has to be updated whenever we change spaces.